 Farm raised salmon are fatter and contain 50% or more fat than wild caught salmon.

 Because of bad living conditions, these fish are given antibiotics to keep them alive.
-And these farms have a bad impact on our environment.
+Also, these farms have a bad impact on our environment.
 The farm raised salmon that die or escape can spread disease and parasites to other marine life.